Spring training roundup: Harper hits first two Phillies HRs

 Pirates 7, Orioles 5

 Jung Ho Kang crushed a walk-off grand slam to lead host Pittsburgh past Baltimore at Bradenton, Fla.
-Jonah Davis went yard twice, and Francisco Cervelli also homered for the Pirates, while Trey Mancini had a solo shot for the Orioles.
+Jonah Davis hit two home runs, and Francisco Cervelli also homered for the Pirates, while Trey Mancini had a solo shot for the Orioles.

 Rays 8, Braves 1